aartrama/aartrama.github.io/_posts/2016-09-10-programming-tips.md

 date:   2016-09-11 01:05:27 -0400
 categories: programming
 ---
-I've been learning the programming language Python for the past 2 years, and following are some of the lessons I would like to share, and remind myself of from time to time:
+I've been learning to program in Python for the past 2 years, and following are some of the lessons I would like to share, and remind myself of from time to time:

 * Start coding!
 The only way you will ever learn to code is by actually writing some code.
-I started to learn programming from the website Codecademy.
-Doing the python module a couple of times really helped me get a firm grip on the basic concepts.
+I started to learn programming from the website [Codecademy](https://www.codecademy.com/){:target="_blank"}.
+Going through the python module a couple of times really helped me get a firm grip on the basic concepts.
 Parsing different kinds of files to extract useful information from them is a good exercise too.

 * For big programming tasks, write the problem's pseudo code in a word document or on a sheet of paper.
-If you don't have time to write one, at least write the goal of your programming task, and how you are going to go about accomplishing it in a few simple sentences.
+If you do not have time to write one, at least write the goal of your programming task, and how you are going to go about accomplishing it in a few simple sentences.
 Only then, start writing the actual code.
-Otherwise, you will just get pretty lost in your code and/or will end up writing an inefficient one.
+Otherwise, you will get pretty lost in your code and/or will end up writing an inefficient one.

 * If the data that you are handling is huge (many giga bytes), work with a smaller version of the dataset first.
 For example, just work on a test file containing just the first 10 lines from the original file.